MatthewDLudwig/NimiqWrapper/README.md

     - Ensure that this getter returns true before you do most anything with the `NimiqWrapper` object.
       - KeyguardHelper functions are one of the few exceptions where `nodeReady` doesn't have to be `true`.
   - `keyguardReady`
-    - This getter function returns whether the KeyguardHelper initialization function has been called.rue`.
+    - This getter function returns whether the KeyguardHelper initialization function has been called.
   - `minerReady`
     - This getter function returns whether the MinerHelper initialization function has been called.
   - `peerCount`